issacchan26/HouseLoanPrediction/README.md

 Please change the path of train_data.csv and state_dict model to your local path
 [test.py](test.py) will output the accuracy and mean loss after forward pass the validation dataset to your model

+## XGBoost
+[xgboost_classifier.py](xgboost_classifier.py) provides the comparison between XGBoost and MLP method, using same set of training data
+Please change the path of train_data.csv to your local path